 If you are applying for a non-academic job, similar criteria apply.
 Please remember that it is frequently better to have a reference for jobs from someone who has supervised you at a previous job, because I will be unable to speak to anything but your academic performance.

 If you are applying for graduate school, normally I should be familiar with your work, you should have been in more than one class with me, and we should have had reasonably in-depth conversations about your academic work in office hours.
-Generally you should have received high marks (in the A range) and good comments from me on your work.
+Generally, you should have received both high marks (in the A range) and good comments from me on your work.

 When should you contact me?

 Generally, you should submit everything that I will need to write you a strong letter at least two weeks before it is due.
 This means that you should ask me if I will be able to write a letter 3-4 weeks ahead of the due date.
 That way, if I am not able to write a recommendation for you you can approach other profs.
 I am occasionally able to meet last-minute requests, and it is fine to ask me for a letter with less lead-time, but you should not count on it.